matthiaskoenig/cy3sbml/README.md

 * supports all versions of SBML
 * SBML validation (SBML warnings and errors accessible)
 * Network graph based on the species/reaction model
-* Network graph of full SBML information
+* Additional graph of SBML objects (Kinetics, FunctionDefinitions, Parameters, ...)
 * Support of qual, comp and fbc extensions
-* Provides access to RDF based annotation information within the network context
+* Provides access to RDF based annotation information within the network context (and non-RDF annotations)
-* Annotation information
-* succesfully tested against all SBML.org and Biomodels.org test
+* Tested with SBML.org and Biomodels.org test cases (BioModels_Database-r29)
-  cases (BioModels_Database-r29)

 We are currently porting missing features from the Cytoscape 2 plugin to Cytoscape 3.
 Documentation of most of the features is available from http://matthiaskoenig.github.io/cy2sbml/